 Rule 10.
 Elections.

 In 2018, elections will be held for O‘ahu County State Central Committee (SCC) Representatives (one male and one female).
 Election of each SCC Representative shall be decided by a majority of votes cast.
-Election shall be by secret ballot unless there is only one nominee for a particular position in which case that nominee shall be declared elected by acclamation.
+Election shall be by signed ballot unless there is only one nominee for a particular position in which case that nominee shall be declared elected by acclamation.
 OCC members shall not hold more than nor be a candidate for more than one office on the Executive Committee.
 In contested races, candidates may speak for two minutes each.
-Delegates shall elect candidates for contested positions using a single, first ballot; provided, however, delegates from each region shall have separate ballots to elect Regional Chairs where more than one candidate is running for the same position.
-If no candidate receives a majority on the first ballot, then a second ballot between the top two vote-getters shall be conducted.
+Delegates shall elect candidates for contested positions using a single, first ballot.If no candidate receives a majority on the first ballot, then a second ballot between the top two vote-getters shall be conducted.
 Ties shall be decided by the flip of a coin.

 Rule 11.
 Nominations.